Hardwired... to Self-Destruct

-Hardwired... to Self-Destruct is the tenth studio album by American heavy metal band Metallica, released as a double album on November 18, 2016, by their own label Blackened Recordings.
-It is their first studio album in eight years following Death Magnetic (2008), marking the longest gap between two studio albums in the band's career.
-It is also their first studio album released through Blackened.
-Hardwired... to Self-Destruct was produced by Greg Fidelman, who engineered and mixed Death Magnetic.
+Hardwired... to Self-Destruct is the tenth studio album by American heavy metal band Metallica, released as a double album on November 18, 2016, by the band's record label Blackened Recordings.
+It was Metallica's first studio album in eight years following Death Magnetic (2008), marking the longest gap between studio albums in the band's career, and its first studio album released through Blackened.
+The album was produced by Greg Fidelman, who engineered and mixed Death Magnetic.

-This was Metallica's sixth consecutive studio album to debut at number one on the US Billboard 200, selling 291,000 album-equivalent units in its first week, and topping the charts in 57 countries.
-The number one ranking marked the second time in history that any band of any genre would have six consecutive albums debut at number one, following only Dave Matthews Band.
-Hardwired... to Self-Destruct received generally positive reviews from critics, and in 2020 Lars Ulrich ranked it as his favorite Metallica album.
+Hardwired... to Self-Destruct was Metallica's sixth consecutive studio album to debut at number one on the U.S. Billboard 200, selling 291,000 album-equivalent units in its first week, and topping the charts in 57 countries.
+The number one ranking marked only the second time in the chart's history that any band had six consecutive albums debut at number one, following Dave Matthews Band.
+Hardwired... to Self-Destruct received generally positive reviews from critics.